Butuan (historical polity): Chinese records

-Evidence indicates that Butuan was in contact with the Song dynasty of China by at least 1001 AD.
-Yuan annal Song Shih recorded the first appearance of a Butuan tributary mission (Lijehan 李竾罕 and Jiaminan) at the Chinese Imperial Court on March 17, 1001, AD.
-Butuan (or Buotuan 蒲端 in Middle Chinese) around that time was a gold mining and trading hub in northeastern Mindanao, known for manufacturing metal tools and weaponry, musical instruments, and gold jewelry.
+Evidence indicates that Butuan was in contact with the Song dynasty by at least 1001 AD.
+Yuan annal Song Shih recorded the first appearance of a Butuan tributary mission (Lijehan 李竾罕 and Jiaminan) at the Song Court on March 17, 1001, AD.
+Butuan (or Buotuan 蒲端 in Middle Chinese) around that time was a gold mining and trading hub, known for manufacturing metal tools and weaponry, musical instruments, and gold jewelry.

+The Islamic world also had ties to Butuan in the 11th century.
+Muslim traders acted as envoys on behalf Butuan to the Song dynasty, as they had already been doing for the last few decades for other South East Asian polities like Brunei, Java, Sanfotsi and Champa.
+In 1003 and 1011, the Fan Yi chapter of the Song Huiyao Jigao records missions sent by Butuan led by Muslim envoys.
+A certain Li Yu Xie (李于變), reconstructed as Ali Yusuf, was the leader of the 1011 delegation.

 Butuan was described as a Hindu kingdom in alliance with Cebu.
-The chief (or "king") of Butuan named Kiling sent an envoy under I-hsu-han with a formal memorial requesting equal status in court protocol with the Champa envoy.
-Researcher Eric Casino believes the name Kiling is not of Visayan origin but rather Indian, because Kiling refers to the people of India.
+Rajah Kiling sent an envoy under I-hsu-han to the Song Court with a formal memorial requesting Butuan equal status with Champa, but was denied for favoritism over the latter.The succeeding Rajah Sri Bata Shaja later succeeded by sending the flamboyant ambassador Likanhsieh, who shocked the Emperor Zhenzong by presenting a memorial engraved on a gold tablet, some white dragon (bailong 白龍) camphor, Moluccan cloves, and a slave on the eve of an important ceremonial state sacrifice.
+This display of irreverence sparked interest from China, and diplomatic relations between the two polities reached their peak during the Yuan dynasty.

 The Sejarah Melayu (Malay Annals) of the nearby country of Malaysia refers to the similarly worded Keling as immigrant people from India.
-Rajah Kiling's request for diplomatic equality in protocol towards his kingdom was later denied by the Chinese Imperial Court, mainly because of favoritism over the Champa civilization.
 Furthermore, a genetic study of the current Manobo people which inhabit Agusan and Caraga region where Butuan is at show that the ethnic group has 30% South Asian ancestry.

+A gold statuette of the Hindu-Buddhist goddess (Devata) "Kinari" found in the Butuan-Caraga region of the Mindanao, Philippines; conforming to the records that Butuan practiced Hinduism.

-A new rajah named Sri Bata Shaja later succeeded in attaining diplomatic equality with Champa by sending the flamboyant ambassador Likanhsieh.
-Likanhsieh shocked the Emperor Zhenzong by presenting a memorial engraved on a gold tablet, some white dragon (bailong 白龍) camphor, Moluccan cloves, and a South Sea slave on the eve of an important ceremonial state sacrifice.
-This display of irreverence sparked interest from China, and diplomatic relations between the two polities reached their peak during the Yuan dynasty.
-Later, in the 1300s, the Chinese annal Nanhai Zhi reported that Brunei invaded or administered the Philippine kingdoms of Butuan, Sulu, and Ma-i (Mindoro), which would regain their independence at a later date.
-After simultaneously regaining their independence together with their Butuanon cousins, the then Hindu state of Sulum which was founded by Visayan immigrants from Butuan and Surigao to the Sulu Archipelago, avenged the invasion of their kingdoms by counter-invading Pon-i (Brunei) and stealing two sacred pearls from Pon-i's rajah.
+Later, in the 1300s, the Chinese annal Nanhai Zhi reported that Pon-i (Brunei) conquered the Philippine kingdoms of Butuan, Sulu, and Ma-i (Mindoro?), which would regain their independence at a later date.
+After simultaneously regaining their independence together with their Butuanon cousins, the then-Hindu state of Sulum (founded by Visayan immigrants from Butuan and Surigao to the Sulu Archipelago) invaded Pon-i and pilfered two sacred pearls from the rajah.